Tailoring quantum error correction to spin qubits: Introduction

 The threshold error rate is an important target for qubit platforms, however, its value depends strongly on the noise model assumed to calculate it.
-In circuit-level error models, individual physical gate errors, qubit readout errors and decoherence during idling are all taken into account.
+In circuit-level error models, individual physical gate errors, qubit readout errors and decoherence during idling are all taken into account~\cite{raussendorf2007topological}.
 To simplify the model, these errors are assumed to happen with the same probability which makes the resulting numbers hard to compare with physical scenarios where some error mechanisms are more pronounced than others.
-Moreover, hardware-specific constraints can significantly change the quantum circuit introducing additional noise channels in the model.
+Moreover, hardware-specific constraints, like noise biases, can significantly change the quantum circuit introducing additional noise channels in the model~\cite{tuckett2020fault}.

 Here we provide a detailed quantitative analysis for a wide range of gate and readout fidelities, decoherence and measurement times.
 Simple formulas are derived to help future experiments estimating their device-specific thresholds and the qubit overhead required for fault tolerance.
 Our work serves to determine important experimental details required to perform quantum memory experiments.
 In particular we find fault-tolerant circuits for syndrome measurements and logical state preparation and readout, adapted to each QEC code considered and tailored to the needs of spin-qubit readout.

-In doing so we also determine the different demands on qubit connectivity made by each code.
+Moreover, in present readout schemes for spin qubits, defined in single quantum dots, two qubits are required for the readout, one of which acts as a reference spin~\cite{ono2002current}.
+In such a setting only one qubit of the readout system may be used to encode information.
+Considering multiple QEC codes, qubit layouts are proposed in this work that acknowledge this constraint.
+Some codes can even benefit from this peculiar feature, by reaching a higher effective connectivity, or a sparser grid of qubits that relaxes some requirements for the large-scale fabrication techniques.

 This paper is organized as follows in Sec.~\ref{sec:QECspin} the basic concepts of QEC are introduced followed by the derivation of the noise model for spin qubits and some simple formulas are presented relating the parameters of our error model to the experimental figures of merit.
 In the last subsection we derive the optimal measurement time for QEC applications accounting for qubit decoherence during mid-circuit measurements.
 These concepts are applied to the surface code in Sec.~\ref{sec:surface} revealing some of the hitherto unexplored parts of the noise-parameter space.
 Different QEC codes and the corresponding spin-qubit layouts are presented in Sec.~\ref{sec:comparison}, comparing the performance of different codes supplying valuable information about the connectivity qubit-overhead trade-off for future experiments.
 The main results from which the error-threshold for a device-specific noise model can be deduced are summarized in Tab.~\ref{tab:thresholds}.
 An outlook for future work and concluding remarks are contained in Secs.~\ref{sec:discussion}-\ref{sec:conclusion}.